-- Expert in their subject areas, - Skilled in teaching and serving the needs of a varied student population, - Capable of enhancing Atlantis University's overall education effectiveness, and - Sensitive to and representative of the ethnic and cultural diversity of the student's population.
+- Expert in their subject areas, - Skilled in teaching and serving the needs of a varied student population, - Capable of enhancing Atlantis University's overall education effectiveness, and - Sensitive to and representative of the ethnic and cultural backgrounds of the student's population.

 Graduate level courses mandate faculty holding doctoral degrees and/or master degrees in the subject matter and at least 5 years of relevant work experience in the field.
 The following provisions serve to ensure that Atlantis University Graduate courses are instructed by professionals with high levels of education and experience.
 Graduate faculty members are expected to establish and maintain a record of academic distinction, real-world experience and the ability to work with graduate students.
 The faculty member's performance as a member of the graduate faculty is evaluated by the faculty member, department chair and dean during reviews and observations.
-If the faculty member's scholarship, teaching or independent work with graduate students does not meet the guidelines or standards established by the department, college and the graduate council, the faculty member, the chair and the dean will develop a plan that they believe will result in the faculty member meeting those guidelines or standards.
-This plan will include actions to be undertaken by the faculty member, a timeline for those actions, and the support provided by the college for the faculty member's successful and timely completion of those planned actions.
+If the faculty member's scholarship, teaching or independent work with graduate students does not meet the guidelines or standards established by the department, college and the graduate council, the faculty member, the chair and the dean will develop a plan that they believe will result in the faculty member, a timeline for those actions, and the support provided by the college for the faculty member's successful and timely completion of those planned actions.
 The effectiveness of this plan will be a part of the faculty member's next annual performance review.